mariaclarafrisoni/Project-KE4H/methodology.md

 ## Step 3: Enrichment Using Large Language Models (LLMs)

+For more details on LLMs and prompting techniques, see the [LLMs.md](llms.md) page.

 ### Prompt for the Image: Few-shot

 Please provide the URL (file .jpg, .png, etc.) for the official image of Fénis Castle in Valle d'Aosta.
 If there is no official photo, please indicate if there are any relevant historical images, recent photographs, or artistic representations.
 Please also provide the exact source of the image.